Flint-Hills-Tenants-United/website/gearyestates/index.md

 <details>
   <summary><strong>What is a tenant association?</strong></summary>
   <p>
-    A tenant association is simply a group of renters in the same property who band together to address common concerns and advocate for better living conditions
+    A tenant association is simply a group of renters in the same property who band together to address common concerns and advocate for better living conditions.
-    (<a href="https://tenantresourcecenter.org/what_is_a_tenant_association" target="_blank">source</a>).
 In other words, it’s neighbors uniting so we have <strong>strength in numbers</strong> to achieve things we couldn’t achieve alone.
     By forming an association, tenants can share information, support each other, and present a <strong>unified voice</strong> when dealing with the landlord or management.
     The goal is to <strong>work together for fair, safe, and livable homes</strong> for everyone in the complex.
   </p>